ninabarzh/broomstick/content/posts/defendable-internet3.md

 ## Accepting the obvious

-First, we must acknowledge the unpleasant truth: there is no quick fix.
+First, acknowledge the unpleasant truth: there is no quick fix.
 Security is not a feature to be bolted on after launch; it is a mindset, a discipline, and a budget item that competes poorly with shiny new apps and quarterly profits.
 Anyone promising a “secure internet in six months” is either deluded, lying, or hoping to sell you a consultancy package.
 Acceptance, at least, costs nothing.

 ## Building things to last

 Historically, we have treated digital infrastructure as ephemeral.
 IoT devices with permanent vulnerabilities, legacy protocols held together with hope and glue, software libraries maintained by single volunteers with full-time jobs, these are the hallmarks of our civilisation.

 To create a defendable internet, we need hardware and software that are patchable, auditable, and resilient.
 Systems should survive decades, not quarters.
 Open standards should be the norm, not a marketing slogan.
-The digital foundations we lay today must be capable of standing the test of time, and relentless curiosity from people who like poking at things that are not theirs.
+The digital foundations we lay today are to be capable of standing the test of time, and relentless curiosity from people who like poking at things that are not theirs.

 ## Fixing incentives